 Drive into Germany to visit the ancient Roman city of Trier, home town of Karl Marx.
 Sightseeing with a local expert will reveal the superb Porta Nigra and the Imperial Baths, the largest outside Rome You'll also walk through the old town to see the fine Liebfrauenkirche, as well as Marx's house.
 After free time in the centre, we'll proceed to the nearby hills for great views over the Moselle River and the surrounding wine region.

-Discover 19 working windmills, all in a spectacular straight line, at the Kinderdijk.
-Part of a UNESCO Cultural Heritage site situated below sea-level, the mills were built around 1740 to pump water out of the reclaimed 'polder' lands.
+Join us to discover the spectacular straight line of 19 working windmills at the Kinderdijk.
+Part of a UNESCO Cultural Heritage site and situated below sea-level, they were built around 1740 to pump water out of the reclaimed 'polder' lands.
 You’ll also admire the classic Dutch landscape between the Rhine river branches of the delta, during a relaxing boat ride.